-Throat latch is used to prevent the bridle from slipping off over the head of horse when it rubs with an object or when the rider pushes the bridle during riding.
+The throat latch is used to prevent the bridle from slipping off over the head of horse when it rubs an object or when the rider pushes the bridle during riding.
 To measure this part, set the measuring tape on one ear of your horse.

-Start measuring from the back side of the ear to downward below the throat latch and then up to the back edge of the second ear.
+Start measuring from the back side of the ear to downward below the throat latch and then up to the back edge of the other ear.

-Proper measurement of throat latch is very important because a tighter latch can hurt your horse and a very loose throat latch can also slip over the head of a horse and may cause you fall off on the ground and get injured.
+Proper measurement of the throat latch is very important.
+A tighter latch can hurt your horse while a very loose throat latch can slip over your horse’s head, which could cause you fall off.

-Keep it a bit loose for approximately 2 inches (2 to 3 fingers) for making it more comfortable for your horse.
+So try to just keep it a bit loose.
+Approximately 2 inches (2 to 3 fingers) will be most comfortable for your horse.
 Look over the standard sizes of throat latch available in the market:

 |Small Pony||42 cm|